stream-zero/shared-docs-source/fx/Developer_Guide/git_integration.md

   How to integrate a Git Repository with the {{< param replacables.brand_name  >}} Platform.
 ---

+The Git Integration is the capability to generate a connection from a Git Repository to Projects and synchronise the Packages from the Executor with the Git Repository.
+The goal is to execute it through the {{< param replacables.brand_name  >}} FX Platform.
+It provides another, more fluent way for connecting scripts with the {{< param replacables.brand_name  >}} FX Platform without the necessity to upload files directly to the platform.

 A new Project is created to showcase the capabilty of the git integration: